 Copyright, trademarks, contracts, confidential information – IP is important for your business.
 We advise and assist on all aspects of intellectual property, including IP contracts and licences, investigation of infringements, copyright actions and in many other areas.

 For many business, intellectual property is amongst their most valuable yet vulnerable assets and many small businesses don’t fully recognise that just because they may not be software designers or invent products, IP is important and crosses over into many other areas of law.

 We advise on a diverse range of business and commercial law issues including:

 We can help in many ways, including but not limited to :-

-Our litigation team, headed by David Rosen, can help if you need advice on an IP dispute.
+Our IP team, headed by Jonathan Abrams, can help if you need advice on an IP dispute.

 Copyright is a private right which arises automatically and can apply to any medium and can protect literary, dramatic, musical artistic works amongst many others.
 However, it does not protect ideas for work, only when it is tangible and fixed, such as in writing.
 Having a copyright allows an individual to protect their work, preventing others from copying their work without their permission.
 The length that a copyright lasts depends on the category of protection.